basedlsg/basedlsg/README.md

 # Carlos Shields-Davis
 **Technology Entrepreneur | VR/AI Developer | Head of Technology Investments**

-Hi there 👋 I'm Carlos, a technology enthusiast and expert coder passionate about diving head-first into complex projects and bringing innovative ideas to life.
-From Detroit's streets to global tech hubs, I build technologies that bridge worlds and enhance human potential.
+Hi there 👋 I'm Carlos, a technology enthusiast who's passionate about using new technologies to bring innovative and relevant solutions to life.
+Initially from Detroit -- I've travled the globe working with some of the world's top companies to bring intriguing ideas to market..

 <p align="center">
   <img alt="basedlsg's GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=basedlsg&show_icons=true&theme=radical&count_private=true&rank_icon=github"/>